 If you received a million Indonesian Rupee, you’ll be less impressed because you know it is worth far less than dollars, simply because…everyone agrees so.

-So the value of money exists only in human’s minds.
+As such, the value of money exists only in human’s minds.

-If one day everyone decides that this green piece of paper isn’t worth anything anymore, it will in effect become…worthless.
+If one day everyone decides that this green piece of paper isn’t worth anything anymore, it will in effect become worthless.

 The value of money is a social convention and only exists as long as the majority believes it exists.